 - Antidepressants like mirtazapine (Remeron) and doxepin (Silenor) have an anti-itch and sedative effect.

 To help you sleep, you could try melatonin.
-You can buy it at your local drugstore or online.
 This natural hormone helps regulate sleep.
 When you take it nightly, it has a sedative effect that can help you sleep through the itch.

 Home remedies and lifestyle changes

 You can also meet with a therapist for cognitive behavioral therapy (CBT).
-This program helps reverse some of the thoughts and actions that may aggravate your stress.
+This program helps reverse some of the harmful thoughts and actions that aggravate your stress.

 You can also try these home remedies: